mojsony/api-descriptions/sales-arrangement/src/sales-arrangement-guide.md

 GET /arrangements/0042201082794/conditions
 ```

-You will get back `200 OK` status code and json representation of arrangement-conditions.
+You will receive `200 OK` status code and json representation of arrangement-conditions.

 ```json
 {